TenzinDann/tenzindann.github.io/content/publications/conference-paper/index.md

 publication: "*China Tibetology.
 2020, (02)*"
 publication_short: ""

-abstract: |-
-  This paper examines ghee flower art, a distinctive religious sculptural tradition associated with the Gelug sect of Tibetan Buddhism.
-While widely appreciated across the Tibetan cultural sphere, the tradition has also been actively inherited and developed in the Kham region.

-  Focusing on Lingque (Lingque Xingsheng) Temple in Xianshui Town, Dawu County, Garzê Tibetan Autonomous Prefecture, Sichuan Province—one of the thirteen holy temples in Kham—this study highlights the temple as a major center for ghee flower practice.

-  Beyond its religious function, ghee flower art and the Ghee Flower Lantern Festival have become deeply embedded in local social life.
-This paper argues that the practice operates not only as devotional art but also as a cultural institution that shapes community identity, everyday routines, and collective memory in Dawu.

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.